f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    then create a Layer 7 Traffic Policy and apply it to the Virtual Server.

    This deployment recognizes the need for Security from the beginning of the application lifecycle.
-It lays the ground work for **Continuous Improvement** by having the policy reside in a repository.
-This allows us to treat Resources as Code leading to an Infrastructure as Code (IaC) methodology.
+It lays the groundwork for **Continuous Improvement** by having the policy reside in a repository.
+It allows us to treat Resources as Code leading to an Infrastructure as Code (IaC) methodology.
 As the policy is updated in the repository additional automation and orchestration can be enabled to deploy the policy into the environment.
-   The end result is an ability to rapidly build, test and iterate Layer 7 security policies and guarantee deployment into the environment.
+   The result is an ability to rapidly build, test and iterate Layer 7 security policies and guarantee deployment into the environment.

 #.
 Review the **Request** JSON :guilabel:`Body` to see how the desired outcomes